October 30 – November 2, 2017

 Medication safety is defined as freedom from preventable harm with medication use (ISMP Canada, 2007).
 Medication safety issues can impact health outcomes, length of stay in a healthcare facility, readmission rates, and overall costs to Canada's healthcare system.

 Review the Resources for Canadian Patient Safety Week 2017 list to find resources and tools to promote medication safety as well as other patient safety areas.
-An order form will be posted here by August 1, 2017.
-The deadline for orders is September 15, 2017.
+Ordering for 2017’s CPSW is now closed, however you can download many of our resources for printing.

 It's Safe to Ask Public Service Announcements

 It’s Safe to Ask (ISTA) brochures, posters and audio messages.

 The brochures and posters are in fifteen languages.

 The audio messages are in nine different languages.

 Click on the language below to hear the announcement.